FibrinLab/Avalanche-Subnet-The-Graph-Index/README.md

 # Roadmap

 This tutorial is created to serve as a guide to help developers setup an Avalanche Subnet and Index them using graphQl.
-We are going to learn how to run a local network using the `avalanche-cli` and deploy a basic smart contract using `Remix` and `Hardhat`.
-Then Lastly we will be indexing our subnet using The Graph.
+We are going to learn how to run a local network using the [Avalanche-cli](https://github.com/ava-labs/avalanche-cli) and deploy a basic smart contract using [Remix](https://remix.ethereum.org/).
+Then Lastly we will be indexing our subnet using [The Graph](https://thegraph.com/).
 This guide is an extension of the [Official Avalanche Documentation]().

 Please note that all command line inputs and sample codes are MacOs and Linux Based.
 Commands may vary for other operating systems.